 If you’re looking for a pair of shoes you can wear for casual, semi-casual, and smart-casual dress codes, go for loafers.

-If all you want is casual, boat shoes would be a mighty fine option as well.
+If all you want is casual, boat shoes would also be a mighty fine option.

 Although loafers are considered the go-to “casual” dress shoe, they’ll always look more formal than a pair of boat shoes.